Do it yourself super

 Are you aware of all your legal responsibilities?
 Do you understand the different investment markets?
 Can you construct and manage a diversified portfolio of investments?
 Do you know the tax implications?

-What if my relationship with others in the fund changes?
+- What if your relationship with others in the fund changes?

 If there is more than one member in your SMSF, have you written a plan outlining what will happen in the event of ill health, death, relationship breakdown, or waning interest?